 For me it was so destructive that my God died.
 Yes, I knew he died and rose but when I was told that I cannot preach or carry God’s truth within me because I was a woman; God died to me then too.
 In such a devastating blow that carried on its winds my assurance of God’s blessings and will over my life, my God was shattered.
 When this happened to me at 8 years old I can only say that I searched for answers.

 This God that so many of my friends and family loved was a mean God.
 A God who would say I am loved in front of others and still shame me in the privacy of my own heart.
 A God that forced me to live into fear and subservience.

-I searched for a church that would not yell the truth at me like I was the scum of the Earth but somewhere I could find wisdom that would look me in the eyes and claim me as their own.
+I searched for a church that would not yell the truth at me like I was the scum of the Earth.
+But somewhere I could find wisdom that would look me in the eyes and claim me as their own.

 Like Mother Maya said; that power, that Shakti existed inside of me the entire time.
 These claims that I did not deserve it because of my gender did not make it go away.
 This cosmic Love resided in me and took home even when I was told it does not belong with me.
 The truth is that people know they cannot take away another’s power so they try to make the other forget about it.

 Greed is not the winner; pride is not the winner.
 Whatever beliefs make someone believe that they are more important or holy than another are not Divine beliefs.
-They do not represent the God of my inherently Christian faith (you have to understand; I must be Christian because I believe Jesus is homoousios with God despite what people will say about my finding truth in others’ beliefs).
+They do not represent the God of my inherently Christian faith (you have to understand; I must be Christian because I believe Jesus is homologous with God despite what people will say about my finding truth in others’ beliefs).